A Guide to Neuro Physical Therapy

 - Manage any chronic conditions, such as heart disease and diabetes

-If you or a loved one are dealing with any type of neurological deficits, whether it's from a head injury, stroke, degenerative disease, or anything else, don't hesitate to seek out care.
-An integrative medical team can help you determine the root cause of your symptoms and develop an appropriate treatment plan.
+If you or a loved one are dealing with any type of neurological deficits, whether it's from a head injury, stroke, degenerative disease, or anything else related to the central nervous system, don't hesitate to seek out care.
+An integrative medical team, including physical therapy, can help you determine the root cause of your symptoms and develop an appropriate treatment plan.

-If you're ready to get started on your journey to recovery, you can book your first appointment today.
-Dealing with a dysfunction of the brain and head can feel scary.
+If you're ready to get started on your physical therapy journey to recovery, you can book your first appointment today.
+Dealing with dysfunction of the brain and head can feel scary.
 But it doesn't have to be- we'll be with you every step of the way!